 For many of our guests The Ranch is a second home, their place of escape and a place where many horse dreams come true.

 Today, Southern Cross Ranch remains a family affair involving all three of Inge’s children.
 Her daughter, Yvonne, has found her niche in the kitchen creating specialty desserts.
-Noel, her oldest son, who played a pivotal role in the ranch’s early triumphs continues to push forward his mother’s legacy with the help of his brother Lance, who focuses mostly on the breeding program and his daughter-in-law on business development.
+Noel, her oldest son, who played a pivotal role in the ranch’s early triumphs continues to push forward his mother’s legacy with the help of his brother Lance, who focuses mostly on the breeding program.
 With Inge’s eldest grandson Weston already running the day-to-day equine operations there is yet another generation of grandchildren waiting to become a part of the ranch’s story in the future.